 There was considerable discussion around many aspects of this presentation.
-Firstly, the work (and indeed similar exploratory fishing surveys in other parts of the region e.g. crustacean off Columbia and crabs and shrimp off UK-Bermuda also reported at this workshop) indicated that there are potential resources in deeper waters but that the “inshore” fishing vessels and local markets may need to adapt to a new fishery and potentially new products.
-Export markets for frozen products may need to be explored, if local demand is low, for example for offshore hake Merluccius albidus.
+First, the work and indeed similar exploratory fishing surveys in other parts of the region (e.g. crustaceans off Colombia, and crabs and shrimp off Bermuda also reported at this workshop) have indicated that there are potential resources in deeper waters, but that the “inshore” fishing vessels and local markets may need to adapt to a new fishery and potentially new products.
+Export markets for frozen products may need to be explored, if local demand is low, for example, for offshore hake (Merluccius albidus).
 There are also uncertainties on the economic potential of such deep-sea fisheries.
-The management aspects need to be addressed if the fisheries are going to be sustainable, with minimum impact on bycatch species.
-It was also commented that trawl bans exist in some waters of the Caribbean and that trawls are an expensive method of fishing requiring larger vessels.
+The management aspects need to be addressed if the fisheries are to be sustainable, with minimum impact on bycatch species.
+It was also commented that trawl bans exist in some waters of the Caribbean and that trawls are an expensive method requiring larger vessels.
 Under such circumstances, trap fisheries for crabs, snappers or groupers, can be a viable alternative.

 Also discussed were the partnerships that sometimes exist with taxonomists and that this was in fact the first indication that fishers were moving into deeper waters.
 New species were being caught and identified that do not occur in shallower waters.
 Such partnerships with taxonomists are considered important and an initial step in the identification of new resources and in the monitoring of bycatch.
 It was mentioned further that if identification of species is problematic DNA barcoding may be a useful means of identification.
-Further the internet now hosts many user groups formed around species groups which may respond to identification requests.
+Moreover, the Internet now hosts many user groups formed around species groups, which may respond to identification requests.

 Also discussed was the potential for FAO to provide a neutral platform to work with Governments and provide a forum whereby managers and scientists can come together to discuss information relating to shared-stock fisheries or to the sharing of information on existing fisheries.
 It was also felt that the current WECAFC workshop, combined with input from FAO headquarters, supported this and raised the profile of important global issues that need to be understood and acted upon within the region, even if they are not currently seen as a priority.

-Mechanisms available for protecting fish and habitat in the waters of the United States
+Mechanisms available for protecting fish and habitat in the waters of the United States of America